github/docs/content/github/setting-up-and-managing-your-enterprise/configuring-identity-and-access-management-for-your-enterprise-account/enforcing-saml-single-sign-on-for-organizations-in-your-enterprise-account.md

 {% data reusables.enterprise-accounts.settings-tab %}
 {% data reusables.enterprise-accounts.security-tab %}
 4. {% data reusables.enterprise-accounts.view-current-policy-config-orgs %}
-5. Under "SAML single sign-on", select **Enable SAML authentication**.
+5. Under "SAML single sign-on", select **Require SAML authentication**.
   ![Checkbox for enabling SAML SSO](/assets/images/help/business-accounts/enable-saml-auth-enterprise.png)
 6. In the **Sign on URL** field, type the HTTPS endpoint of your IdP for single sign-on requests.
 This value is available in your IdP configuration.
 ![Field for the URL that members will be forwarded to when signing in](/assets/images/help/saml/saml_sign_on_url_business.png)